giampaolo/psutil/docs/api.rst

 .. function:: cpu_times(percpu=False)

   Return system CPU times as a :term:`named tuple`.
-All fields are :term:`cumulative counter`\s (seconds) representing time the CPU has spent in each mode since boot.
+All fields are :term:`cumulative counters <cumulative counter>` (seconds) representing time the CPU has spent in each mode since boot.
   The attributes availability varies depending on the platform.
   Cross-platform fields:

   - **user**: time spent by normal processes executing in user mode; on Linux